szcompressor/QoZ/README.md

 Output examples:

 * For fast execution only part of the data points (error bounds) are covered in the output.
+* The example outputs are in the results folder.
+Notice that the results are different from the results in the paper as different machine and nodes are used.

 Tips for plotting the rate-distortions: